Daily Habits That Can Lead to Pain

 Leaning forward and letting your shoulders collapse compresses your chest muscles while straining your shoulders and upper back.
 Your spine can support your nine- to 11-pound head with relative ease when you’re in perfect posture, but that burden gets transferred to the muscles and ligaments in your neck every time you get closer to your monitor.

-- Mom’s advice to sit up straight pertains here, and some workspace modifications can help: A low-back, supportive chair pillow can automatically improve your posture; keeping your screen at eye level can prevent you from tilting your head up or down to see; and keeping your elbows or forearms on your chair’s armrests can help keep neck and shoulder muscles from tensing.
+- Mom’s advice to sit up straight pertains here.
+Some workspace modifications can help: A low-back, supportive chair pillow can automatically improve your posture; keeping your screen at eye level can prevent you from tilting your head up or down to see; and resting your elbows or forearms on your chair’s armrests can help keep neck and shoulder muscles from tensing.